CHRISCARLON/nwg-innovation-festival-2025-collab-tool/README.md

 Rapid Street Assessment (RSAs) are designed to provide quick, comprehensive analysis of street and land use data - using USRNs (Unique Street Reference Numbers).

-It consists of a Python backend using Robyn framework and a frontend built with Taipy GUI.
+It consists of a Python backend using Robyn framework and a frontend built with Streamlit.

 Example API Call Flow: